Mino26/Orange-HRM-Project-/README.md

 The Test Plan is designed to describe all details of testing for the Admin module from the OrangeHRM application.
 The plan identifies the items to be tested, the features to be tested, the types of testing to be performed, the personnel responsible for testing, the resources and schedule required to complete testing, and the risks associated with the plan.

-1.1.1 Roles assigned to the project and persons allocated :
+1.1.1 <h4>Roles assigned to the project and persons allocated4</h4>
 | Admin module  | Job |
 | ------------- | ------------- |
 | Minodora Bianca| Minodora Bianca |

-1.1.2 Entry criteria defined
+1.1.2 Entry criteria :

 Entry criteria:
 smoke test passed (being the most basic type of test, this is a very important entry criteria in the process of testing)